Ivan-Kouznetsov/TrademarkHistoryAnalysis/Readme.md

  - GoodsAndServices
 # How?

-Usage: TrademarkHistoryAnalysis [filename or directory] [name of sqlite db that porgram will create]
+Usage: TrademarkHistoryAnalysis [filename or directory] [name of SQLite DB that program will create]

 ## Technical Requirements:
-Works best on a multicore computer, requires approximately 5 GB of temporary storage.
+Works best on a multicore computer and requires approximately 5 GB of temporary storage.

 # Original XML Data
 The original data looks like this.
 It gets converted into tables as described above.